Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: -estimates on the velocity averages of the Vlasov field

-To derive an $L^2$ estimate on $\Ff$, we cannot commute the transport equation because $B$ contains top order derivatives of $h^1$.
-We then need to rewrite the derivatives of $\Ff$, kept in the matrix $A$ in order to use the full null structure of the system, in terms quantities that we can control.
-More precisely, we will use the following result. \begin{lemma} Let $i \in \llbracket 1, |\M| \rrbracket$ such that $|I_i|\leq N-1$ and $0 \leq \mu \leq 3$.
+To derive an $L^2$-estimate on $\Ff$, we cannot commute the transport equation because $B$ contains top order derivatives of $h^1$.
+We then need to rewrite the derivatives of $\Ff$, kept in the matrix $A$ in order to use the full null structure of the system, in terms of quantities that we can control.
+To this end, we will use the following result. \begin{lemma} Let $i \in \llbracket 1, |\M| \rrbracket$ such that $|I_i|\leq N-1$ and $0 \leq \mu \leq 3$.
 Then,

 Moreover,

 For the $v$ derivatives, there holds

 \end{lemma} \begin{proof} Recall that $F=\F+\Ff$ and note that for any $\widehat{Z} \in \K$ and $N-5 \leq |I_i| \leq N-1$, we have $\widehat{Z}F[\widehat{Z}^{I_i} f]=\widehat{Z}\widehat{Z}^{I_i} f=F[\widehat{Z}\widehat{Z}^{I_i} f]$.
 Consequently,